 All of this translates to the usage is immediate.
 Or that is close to immediate as the service does, of course, have to install on the account, which is normally in just a few minutes.
-This is fantastic, and a genuine innovation in the industry.
-The efficiency differences between this way and the old on-premises way is stark.
-And not all the cloud providers have mastered this equally, as will be explored as this book progresses.
+This is fantastic and genuine innovation in the industry.
+The efficiency differences between this way and the old on-premises way are stark.
+And not all cloud providers have mastered this equally, as will be explored as this book progresses.

 As soon as the item is selected, the cost is estimated, and it can be immediately launched.
-This is WordPress, which is a web application, but notice, it is launched as its virtual machine.
+WordPress is a web application, but notice, it is launched as its virtual machine.
 This is only one “flavor” of WordPress.
 Google Cloud offers several other WordPress flavors.
-Each one a bit different and one of them likely to fit the needs of a customer.
+Each one a bit different, and one of them likely to fit the needs of a customer.
 Each can be tested to see which is the best fit for the customer’s requirements.

 Constant Innovation in the Cloud

 Both companies are offering new additions and improvements all the time.
 Regarding innovation, there is just no comparison between AWS and Google Cloud and these two vendors.
-AWS by itself far exceeds the year to year change as well as improvement offered by both SAP and Oracle.
+AWS by itself far exceeds the year-to-year change as well as improvement offered by both SAP and Oracle.
 AWS and Google Cloud spend far less as a percentage of their revenues on sales and marketing.
-Instead they a far higher percentage of their revenues to development and building infrastructure.
+Instead, they a far higher percentage of their revenues to development and building infrastructure.
 You could tell this without even looking at the financial statements of these four companies.
-Interested in seeing the breath of this innovation as it appears to the user?
+Interested in seeing the breadth of this innovation as it appears to the user?

 Let us review AWS’s services.

 AWS’s service catalog shows the amazing breadth of AWS’s offerings.
-This catalog can be searched from this screen, or from Google.
+This catalog can be searched from this screen or Google.